James Eustace, 3rd Viscount Baltinglass: Marriage

 He married Mary Travers, daughter and co-heiress of Sir Henry Travers of Monkstown Castle, only child of Sir John Travers, by Genet Preston, but they had no children.
 Henry predeceased his father.
-Mary died in 1610, having married secondly, in 1587, Sir Gerald Aylmer, Bart., of Donadea, a Catholic loyalist, repeatedly imprisoned, but finally released and knighted, by Elizabeth I and created baronet by James I of England.
+Mary died in 1610, having married secondly, in 1587, Sir Gerald Aylmer, Bart., of Donadea, a Catholic loyalist, repeatedly imprisoned, but finally released and knighted, by Queen Elizabeth, and created baronet by King James.
 Sir John Travers of Monkstown (Carrickbrennan), County Dublin, was a connection of the Earl of Kildare.
 He was Master of the Ordnance and a Groom of the Chambers.
 He married Genet Preston, and during the period 1545 to 1551 received many grants of land, including Rathmore and part of Haynestown (east of Naas), Tomogue, and estates in County Carlow.
 In 1589 Mary petitioned for the return of part of her lands, which must have been extensive.
 With the assistance of Sir Gerald Aylmer, whom she later married, she obtained the re-possession of the Preceptory of Killerig, County Carlow.
 Soon after her death in 1610 this estate was shared between several grantees, but mainly Monkstown and its estates in seven counties were left to Henry Cheevers, her sister Katherine's second son.